andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

-The pattern is `<Utility>Provisioner` for the contract, `Provisioner<Utility>` for the implementation.
-Once you've read one, you can predict all of them — which is the entire point.
+This pattern is similar — it's `Provisioner<Utility>` in the struct name, and it has its own methods as the `<Utility>Provisioner` interface requires.
+Read one of these and you can predict all of them, which is the whole point of building it this way.

-Next, `app.BuildTopology(rollback)` executes the AWS calls needed to create EC2 instances and consumes the `EBSConfigs` struct from the main config.
-Disk options are cluster-wide and defined in one location.
+Next, we see `app.BuildTopology(rollback)` — which executes many of the AWS commands needed to create an EC2 instance and consumes the `EBSConfigs` struct out of the main config.
+The disk options on the cluster are cluster-wide and defined in one location.

-As the topology is created, each zone runs concurrently (3 at a time by default, configurable) creating EC2 instances, uploading the `.tar.gz` image, and installing the provisioned software each host needs.
+As the topology is created, each zone runs concurrently (though 3 at a time is a configurable limit) as it creates the EC2 instances, uploads the `.tar.gz` image file, and installs the necessary provisioned software for the hosts.
 Once the load balancer can listen on the configured `Ports:` settings, the AWS networking is secured.

-Then `app.ConfigureNetwork(rollback, clusters)` configures security groups, the firewalld process, and connectivity checks.
-This governs port access to and from the instances and the load balancer, and ultimately secures the network.
-A properly configured VPC is required before `topobuilder` runs.
+Then we see `app.ConfigureNetwork(rollback, clusters)`.
+This is where the security groups are configured, the firewalld process, and the connectivity checks take place.
+This configures port access to and from the instance and the load balancer.
+This stage ultimately secures the network.
+A properly configured VPC is required before `topobuilder` can run.

-Depending on whether **Cloudflare** or **HAProxy** is the load balancer of choice, `app.ConfigureLoadBalancer(rollback, clusters)` either runs the necessary Cloudflare API calls or compiles an `haproxy.cfg` that gets loaded into a dedicated EC2 instance designated as the load balancer entrypoint. `topobuilder` establishes secure connectivity between each endpoint and uses encrypted traffic for all data transmissions.
+Then, depending on whether **Cloudflare** is being used or if **HAProxy** is being used as the load balancer of choice, the `app.ConfigureLoadBalancer(rollback, clusters)` block is responsible for either running the necessary Cloudflare API calls, or compiling an `haproxy.cfg` file that gets loaded into a new EC2 instance created and designated as the load balancer entrypoint. `topobuilder` establishes secure connectivity between each endpoint and uses encrypted traffic for all data transmissions.

-Once the **HAProxy** load balancer is **healthy**, `app.PublishLoadBalancer(rollback)` issues a DNS record update to the **Cloudflare API**, setting the `Domain: <string>` value from the **YAML Configuration** file.
-That A record now points at the HAProxy instance.
+Once the **HAProxy** load balancer is **healthy**, then we can run `app.PublishLoadBalancer(rollback)`, which issues a DNS record update to the **Cloudflare API** to set the `Domain: <string>` value from the **YAML Configuration** file defining the website you're deploying the cluster out to.
+This A record gets updated to the **HAProxy** instance.

-Once the cluster exists, the image is deployed and running healthy, and the load balancer is serving verified traffic across all endpoints, `NewTBState(app, rollback, clusters)` is invoked.
-This writes a `.tbstate` JSON file recording the state of the entire deployment step by step, including timestamps.
+Once the cluster has been created, the docker image deployed and launched, running and healthy, and the load balancer up and serving traffic on all endpoints in a health-check-verified manner, `NewTBState(app, rollback, clusters)` is invoked next.
+This writes a new `.tbstate` JSON structured text file that records the state of the output of the entire deployment step by step, including timestamps of when things were executed.
 This _log of record_ is maintained during the runtime of `topobuilder` and is part of the `rollback` functionality.
-The state is then saved via `state.SaveTo(app.stateFile)` before `app.DeploymentSummary(startedAt, clusters)` renders a summary to STDOUT.
+Once the state of the cluster is compiled, it's saved via `state.SaveTo(app.stateFile)` before `app.DeploymentSummary(startedAt, clusters)` is called to render a summary of the deployment to STDOUT.

 ## Why I Built This

-A front-end landing page — a basic PHP website with an **RDS**-connected database — is the perfect contender for `topobuilder`.
-It allows **spot instances** to be selected in the configuration so a campaign can run for a fraction of the cost.
-If you're serving thousands of clients across a large cluster, you can fly first class for a premium; you might call that Kubernetes or ECS.
+Front end landing pages like a basic PHP website that uses an **RDS** connected database are the perfect contender for `topobuilder`.
+It allows for **spot instances** to be selected in the configuration, and a campaign to be executed for a FRACTION OF THE COST.
+Ultimately — if you have a large cluster of instances serving thousands of clients, you can do it in the first class cabin for a premium.
+You might call that Kubernetes or Elastic Container Service (ECS).
 I built the budget Spirit Airlines alternative.
-Yes, `topobuilder` truly is _Spirit Airlines_ 🤫.
-No seat recline, gets you there, costs a quarter as much.
+Yes, `topobuilder` truly is like _Spirit Airlines_ 🤫 — no seat recline, gets you there, costs a quarter as much.

-That's also the honest answer when someone asks _what do you know about Kubernetes_.
-I know enough to understand the _tax_ associated with its operations, and enough to explain to EVPs and CTOs what each option actually costs them. `topobuilder` was built in a single month and delivered for a major launch, and OPEX dropped dramatically because of it.
-When I interview with your company, I am interviewing _you_ just as much as _you are interviewing me_ — and this is the kind of tradeoff I want to be talking about in that room.
+That's also my honest answer when someone asks _what do you know about Kubernetes_.
+I know enough to understand the _tax_ associated with its operations, and enough to explain to EVPs and CTOs what each option actually gives them and what it costs. `topobuilder` was built in a single month and delivered for a major launch.
+OPEX dropped dramatically because of it.
+When I interview with your company, I am interviewing _you_ just as much as _you are interviewing me_ — it goes both ways — and this is exactly the kind of tradeoff I want to be talking about in that room.

-## What I Skipped

-This piece is deliberately partial.
-Here's the map of what's missing, so the gaps are visible rather than accidental:

-- **How `BuildImage` actually pulls a live cPanel site into a reproducible image.** The hardest part of the whole binary, and the most site-specific.
-- **The rollback design.** The scaffolding is threaded through every step in `Run()`; the execution is the `TODO` you can see in the code.
-I'd rather discuss why it's unimplemented than pretend it isn't.
-- **The Wazuh provisioner** and what DevSecOps monitoring costs you at provisioning time.
-- **How 9 regions collapses from 36 minutes to 12**, and where the API rate limits bite when you turn that dial.
-- **The full `Validate` chain** — roughly 170 lines of `config.go` coordinating a dependency graph across a dozen config structs.
-- **The rough edges I already know about**: `ConfigureNetwork` is the only step in `Run()` that warns instead of fatals, `LoadConfigs` promises an error return it never delivers, and the `sync.Cond` waits want predicate loops.

-Those are the conversations I'd rather have in person than pad this article with.
+I'm talking about it now because it was super cool to build.
+The source stays closed — the use case is narrow enough that releasing it wouldn't serve anyone, and it was built two years ago and _has not been updated since_.
+It hasn't needed updating. ❤️‍🔥 For now 😏🤫.
+But how I built the configuration and the provisioners themselves are the meat and potatoes I'm offering for your reading time this Wednesday in July.

+Alongside that, [The Library](https://dev.to/andreimerlescu/when-ai-creates-a-closed-source-world-2oin) still needs contributions despite being [Locked In With AI](https://dev.to/andreimerlescu/locked-in-with-ai-5g60), and Applicant Tracking Systems continue to do what they've done to the [interviewing market](https://dev.to/andreimerlescu/five-hours-of-interviewing-zero-questions-about-the-job-378k).
+A single `topobuilder` config file can run a few hundred lines, and its syntax is legible directly from the structs above — which is also why AI-powered documentation systems digest this application so effectively.

 ## Conclusion

-I've been writing software for 17 years, since graduating as a **Computer Engineer** and running the IEEE Student Branch I joined as a widdle freshman.
+I've been writing software for 17 years, since graduating college as a **Computer Engineer** and running the IEEE Student Branch I joined as a widdle freshman.
 At Cisco and Oracle, much of my career was closed source and off limits.
-After the pandemic I wanted to give selflessly without expecting anything back — that's why I wrote [Project Apario](https://github.com/ProjectApario) as a three-binary trinity: [reader](https://github.com/ProjectApario/reader), [writer](https://github.com/ProjectApario/writer), and [search](https://github.com/ProjectApario/search).
+After the pandemic, I wanted to give selflessly without expecting anything in return.
+That's why I wrote [Project Apario](https://github.com/ProjectApario) into a three binary trinity called [reader](https://github.com/ProjectApario/reader), [writer](https://github.com/ProjectApario/writer) and [search](https://github.com/ProjectApario/search).

-When the client brought me the problem statement that became `topobuilder`, I told them I had built complex software in Go from start to finish that shipped into production and stayed stable for months with minimal maintenance.
-They extended trust, and I spent a month building it.
-It combined years of deploying multi-region architectures by hand — all the manual work that automation has to reproduce before anyone will believe it.
+When the problem statement was made by the client that requested `topobuilder`, I assured them that **I have built complex software in Go from start to finish that is stable and shipped into production for months with minimal updates needed for maintenance** — and then, with their _trust_, I built `topobuilder` over a single month.
+It combined many years of experience deploying multi-region architectures and all the manual work involved in getting any of those automated systems to actually work.
+I wanted to build something that could go from start to finish in a way I understood top to bottom. `topobuilder` was the result.

 One number surprised me.
-Text analysis of the repository turned up roughly 72,000 words of source resolving to about 4,800 unique ones — an average of 15 repetitions each.
-That isn't mysticism, it's what a small pattern language looks like from the outside: `Validate(*Application)` on every config type, `<Utility>Provisioner` for every contract, `Provisioner<Utility>` for every implementation, the same capability verbs on every host.
-It's also exactly why AI documentation tooling digests this codebase so easily — once you've seen a pattern three times, you've seen all fifteen instances of it.
-A single config file runs a few hundred lines, and its syntax is legible directly from the structs.
+When I ran text analysis against the repository, out of roughly 72,000 words of source there were only about 4,800 unique ones — an average of 15 repetitions each.
+That's not mystery, it's what a small pattern language looks like from the outside: `Validate(*Application)` on every config type, `<Utility>Provisioner` for every contract, `Provisioner<Utility>` for every implementation, the same capability verbs on every host.
+Once you've seen the pattern three times, you've seen all fifteen instances of it. 🤣

+There's plenty I've left out here — how `BuildImage` turns a live cPanel site into a reproducible image, where the rollback design is headed, how nine regions collapse from 36 minutes to 12.
+Those are better conversations than paragraphs, and I'm always glad to have them.

 The source stays closed.
-The ideas don't have to be.
-It was built two years ago and hasn't needed an update since, which is its own kind of argument — and the parts worth stealing are the config validation pattern and the provisioner capability interfaces, both of which are above in full.
+The ideas don't have to be — the config validation pattern and the provisioner capability interfaces are above in full, and they're yours to take.
+Twelve minutes, one YAML file, three regions, one binary I understand top to bottom.

-If you've read this far and want to argue about the `sync.Cond` block, or ask what a `defer` statement does, I'm around.